wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 3.9.9 =
+- Added a new feature that allows you to show the product thumbnail image in the shopping cart.
+Use "show_thumbnail" parameter in the shopping cart shortcode for this.
+- Added Swedish language translation to the plugin.
+The Swedish translation file was submitted by Felicia.
+- Fixed a minor bug with the checkout page style feature.
+- Added a new filter for the item name field in the shopping cart.
+- Made some minor CSS improvements for the cart output.
+- The {product_details} email shortcode will now show the full amount of the item (instead of the individual item amount).

 = 3.9.8 =
 - Added Hebrew Language translation to the plugin.
 The Hebrew translation file was submitted by Sagi Cooper.